julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **1.1.9: Write a code fragment that puts the binary representation of a positive _integer N_ into a _String s_.**

 **_Solution:_**
-First, decompose the problem and see if all parts were understood (the explicit and implicit, ones).

-_Note about Positional Number Systems_: @TODO - Define

-It's necessary to create a method with the input and output:
+    1 - Decomposing the problem is very easy, it's giving us the input and output:
-- _Input:_ a variable N with type int (integer);
+        - _Input:_ an integer (int type) variable N.
-- _Output:_ a String representing the binary form of the decimal number;
+        - _Output:_ a String s representing the binary form of the decimal number.

-- _Procedure:_
+To define the _Procedure_  it's necessary to understand some fundamental about Positional Number Systems.

 **1.1.11: Write a code fragment that prints the contents of a two-dimensional boolean array, using * to represent true and a space to represent false.
 Include row and column numbers.**